yao-laboratory/MotifCluster/README.md

      -output_folder FOLDER,    FOLDER:   your customized output folder name

      optional arguments:
-     -start         NUM        NUM: the start coordinate of processing this input bed file -end           NUM        NUM: the end coordinate of processing this input bed file -min_samples   NUM        NUM: the minimum threshold for total weight, default is 8.
+     -start         NUM        NUM: the start coordinate for processing this input BED file -end           NUM        NUM: the end coordinate for processing this input BED file -min_samples   NUM        NUM: the minimum threshold for total weight; default is 8.
-                                    It is generally not recommended to modify min_samples value.
+                                    It is generally not recommended to modify this value.

 ### Input:
-#### (Note: You should put bed files in input_files folder)
+#### (Note: BED files must be placed in the input_files folder)
-    sorted bed file
+    Sorted BED file
 * Example description:
-   * Input requirement: sorted bed file, if fimo.tsv, can use above "Preprocessing functions" to change.
+   * Input requirement: a sorted BED file.
+If the input is a fimo.tsv file, use the "Preprocessing functions" described above to convert it first.
-   * Input parameters: '-merge_switch', '-weight_switch' ,'-output_folder' (explained in overview).
-You can define which folder you want to put the output results in.
+   * Input parameters: `-merge_switch`, `-weight_switch`, and `-output_folder` (described in the Overview).
+You can specify the folder where the output results will be saved.

-* eg. human_chr12_origin.bed as below:
+* e.g. human_chr12_origin.bed as below:
 ```
     chr12	60025	60042	TCCATTCCCTAGAAGGC	-1421	+	MA0752.1	P-value=5.29e-04
     chr12	60063	60080	TCCATTCCCTAGAAGGC	-1421	+	MA0752.1	P-value=5.29e-04